PLEASE BE SURE TO CONFIRM STATE APPROVAL BEFORE REGISTERING FOR THIS PROGRAM: 15-Hour USPAP State Approvals.

-Module 9: STANDARD 3 - Appraisal Review, Development and Reporting
+Module 9: STANDARD 3 - Appraisal Review

 Module 10: STANDARDS 6 - 10

-Module 11: Statements and Advisory Opinions
+Module 11: Advisory Opinions and FAQs

-Post-Course Quiz: Testing Your Knowledge of USPAP
+Post-Course Assessment - Testing Your Knowledge of USPAP

 The course includes a 1-hour exam proctored at a Pearson national testing facility.